-Since the answer sheets will be evaluated on computerised machines, candidates should exercise due care in handling and feeling up the answer sheets.
-They should use HB pencil only to darken the circles.
-For writing in boxes, they should use blue or black pen.
-Since the entries made by the candidates by darkening the circles will be taken into account while evaluating the answer sheets on computerised machines, they should make these entries very carefully.
+7. Do not write your name or anything other than the specific items of information asked for, on the answer sheet/test booklet. - 8.
+Do not fold or mutilate or damage or put any extraneous marking in the Answer Sheet.
+Do not write anything on the reverse of the answer sheet. - 9.
+Since the answer sheets will be evaluated on computerised machines, candidates should exercise due care in handling and filling up the answer sheets.
+They should use black ball pen only to darken the circles.
+For writing in boxes also, they should use black ball pen.
+Since the entries made by the candidates by darkening the circles will be taken into account while evaluating the answer sheets on computerised machines, they should make these entries very carefully and accurately.